The beer scene is growing in Arkansas’ capitol city of Little Rock. There are several excellent breweries in Little Rock to enjoy a great craft beer.

 Speaking of the natural habitat of Arkansas, the name of this brewery comes from the famous Mississippi Flyway which is a route for migrating birds.
 The birds fly from various places in Canada eventually converging in a narrow path along the lower Mississippi River Valley and flying over Arkansas.

-Yes, I do like beers with fruit flavors but for those who might like their beer a little richer, my husband’s favorite of the year round beers at Flyway is the shadow hands stout.
+Yes, I do like beers with fruit flavors but for those who might like their beer a little richer they have some darker beers as well.

 You should also have a pretzel.
 This are big soft pretzels made right in house with a variety of salts and dips.
 So delicious.
 Flyway also serves different types of nachos and giant sliders.